• Skip to main content

 Pain is a universally understood symptom of a health problem.
 Whether it’s due to an injury, a disease, or something else, pain is a way of alerting you that something is amiss in your body.

-Determining when to see a doctor for pain symptoms can be a little confusing.
+Determining when to see a family medicine provider for pain symptoms can be a little confusing.
 For instance, a minor ankle sprain, a bruise, and a migraine all cause temporary pain.
-So, do they garner a doctor visit?
+So, do they garner a family medicine provider visit?
 Not necessarily.
-The trick to knowing when to see a doctor is understanding if your pain is acute or chronic.
+The trick to knowing when to see a family medicine provider is understanding if your pain is acute or chronic.

 In many cases, acute pain can be treated at home.
 However, chronic pain is a clear sign that your body has an underlying issue that is going unaddressed.